teleivo/cs143/README.md

 * try fresh checkout of the project and follow instructions to see if they work
   * do I only want to include my files? but then I cannot guarantee that I am able to run this in the future
-* add license from course/uni? at least link to it
-* check for any todos
 * make repo public
-* mention paths and other issues related to not running this in a VM

 ## Limitations and improvements

-I took the course suggestion to heart: don't spend much time on optimizing the amount of passes as there is plenty of logic to get right 😅.
-There is definitely lots of room for improvement!
+I took the course suggestion to heart 😅 There is definitely lots of room for improvement!
+> don't spend much time on optimizing the amount of passes as there is plenty of logic to get right

 Some improvements I or you :yum: could make
 * use proper generics in the CS143 template code like `Enumeration`